 Megazone 23 - Synopsis

-Shogo Yahagi, an 18 year old, is racing his bike at top speed through the morning traffic of mid 1980's Tokyo.
+18 year old Shogo Yahagi is racing his bike at top speed through the morning traffic of mid 1980's Shibuya.
 A motorcycle cop is on his tail, sirens blazing, but he manages to ditch him.
 In the process of escaping the law, he turns up a walkway and almost crashes into a pedestrian, Yui Tananaka.
 He immediately apologises and starts to pick up the items which have fallen out of her bag.
 But she's not having any of it and gives him a serve for riding on the sidewalk.
 She runs off in a huff complaining that she'll be late, but Shogo rides up to her and offers a lift before she gets into the taxi she has just hailed down.
 She grudgingly takes up his offer and in no time she's at her destination.
 Shogo is interested in her, and decides to ask for her phone number.
 Yui is also a little interested in him as well and taunts him for a while, but eventually she relents and tells him her phone number at work.
-This has made Shogo's day, and he speeds off through Tokyo's streets.
+This has made Shogo's day, and he speeds off through Shibuya's streets.
 Shogo meets up with his friends, Hiroki Mori (known just as Mori to his friends), and two girls, Mai Yumekanou and Tomomi Murashita.
-The four of them have a fun filled day in Shibuya which doesn't end until the evening.
+The four of them have a fun filled day in Shinjuku, Shibuya and Harajuku which doesn't end until the evening.

 Shogo decides to take matters into his own hands, and plans to call up popular idol Eve Tokimatsuri on her live TV show, "Only You", to make the bike public.
-He manages to get Yui's home number from her workplace, but is rather surprised and a little embarrassed to find that Mai and Tomomi live in the same flat with her.
+He manages to get Yui's home number from her workplace, but is rather surprised and a little embarrassed to find that Mai and Tomomi live in the same apartment with her.
 He quickly tells Yui to watch "Only You", and hangs up.
 The girls watch the program and Shinji is the first caller.
 But as soon as Shogo says the name of the bike, "Bahamut Six", the screen goes blank and Eve soon returns with another caller.
 Yui, Mai and Tomomi wonder what happened to him.
-Meanwhile Shogo is still talking to Eve live on the air.
-He asks her if he can look into what happened to Shinji and also if he can bring the bike to the studio so an expert can look at it.
-She agrees, and he sets off for he studio.
+Meanwhile Shogo is still talking to Eve and he assumes his conversion is still being broadcast.
+He asks her if she can look into what happened to Shinji and also if he can bring the bike to the studio so an expert can look at it.
+She agrees and he sets off for he studio.

 Shogo calls Yui and asks if he can use her garage to hide the bike.
 Yui tells him that his call was cut off on Eve's show.
 Shogo is confused as he talked with her live on air for several minutes.
 Later he takes Yui to a park were he explains to her about the bike.
-Shogo explains that the reason he has surrendered the bike is because he wants revenge for his dead friend Shinji, but also that he doesn't mind the thrill of it all.
+Shogo explains that the reason he can't surrender the bike is because he wants revenge for his dead friend Shinji, but also that he doesn't mind the thrill of what is going on.
 That night Shogo tries to ask her out, but she tells him that she has to work on a TV show as a dancer.
 After the taping, she brushes him off for the producer, who takes her to a sleazy motel.
-Shogo is upset at this, and follows her with his bike, using the instruments contained within it to eavesdrop on her conversations with the producer.
+Shogo is upset at this and follows her with his bike.
+Using the instruments contained within the control panel of the bike, he eavesdrops on her conversations with the producer.
 He finds which room they're in and realises that she is planning to sleep with the producer.
-He transforms the bike into the robot and crashes into the room, practically destroying it, and takes Yui.
+Shogo transforms the bike into the robot and crashes into the room, practically destroying it, and scoops up Yui.
 They drive off into the night, but though she seems rather surprised by the robot, she's not at all unhappy about what's happened.
 She laughs at the situation, but Shogo slaps her.
 He's angry at her for doing something like that, and she's angry at him for losing her chance at getting a leading part in one of the producer's productions.
 She walks off and tells him to leave her alone.

 The next at Shogo's workplace, McDonalds, Tomomi proposes that they make a movie together with him the lead, using his bike of course.
 Though he initially says it'd be too dangerous to use the bike, he soon agrees, even though Yui is to play along side of him as the heroine.
 Shogo and Tomomi head off on the bike to scout for locations, but soon a motorcycle cop is on their tail.
 Shogo attempts to shake him off as they enter a tunnel.
 Tomomi spots an exit off the freeway to escape down.
 As the bike enters it, the barricades on the road open to let it through.
 The motorcycle cop continues through the main tunnel, oblivious to the fact Shogo and Tomomi are no longer on the freeway.
 Suddenly the section of road they're on moves downwards.
 It seems they are in some sort of goods elevator.
 The doors open to reveal a large open space with city, both on the top of roof and on the floor, with a large structure connecting the two cities filled with light coming from the middle of it.
 The cities seem to have been abandoned long ago, but people seem to be in the middle structure.
 Shogo switches on the eavesdropping gear on his bike and hears BD talking.
 He learns from his conversation with another man that Bahamut, the large structure, is actually a computer that controls his world and his bike is a terminal that is able to talk with the computer.
 Shogo realises that the situation has become more dangerous and suggests that Tomomi go back to the surface while he investigates the city a bit more.
 She waves him off, more excited about the fact she's found a prefect location for her film, rather than being concerned about what she has just learnt.